jkcshea/ivmte/vignettes/ivmte.md

 applications.
 However, if `ivmte` takes a very long time to run, one might want to try adjusting these parameters.
-Also, if `audit.max` is hit, which should be unlikely given the default settings, one should either adjust the settings or examine the `violations` field of the returned results to see the extent to which the shape restrictions are not satisfied.
+Also, if `audit.max` is hit, which should be unlikely given the default settings, one should either adjust the settings or examine the `audit.grid$violations` field of the returned results to see the extent to which the shape restrictions are not satisfied.

 ### Specifying the Target Parameter